o2r-project/api/docs/job.md

 - `success`: step is completed successfully
 - `failure`: step is completed unsuccessfully
 - `skipped`: step does not fit the given input, e.g. bag validation is not done for non-bag workspaces

+### Step metadata

+Additional explanations on steps' status will be transmitted in the `text` property.
+`text` is an array, with the latest element holding the newest information.
+During long running steps, the `text` element is updated by appending new information when available.

+The `start` and `end` timestamps indicate the start and end time of the step.
+They are formatted as ISO8601.

+Specific steps may carry more information in additional properties.

 ## New job